 Abstentions and "broker non-votes" are counted as present and entitled to vote for purposes of determining a quorum.
 A "broker non-vote" occurs when a bank, broker or nominee holding shares for a beneficial owner does not vote on a particular matter because it does not have discretionary voting power for that particular matter and has not received voting instructions from the beneficial owner.
 If you are a beneficial owner, your bank, broker or other nominee is permitted to vote your shares on the election of directors and the ratification of the appointment of PricewaterhouseCoopers LLP as our independent auditors even if the nominee does not receive voting instructions from you, as these matters are deemed to be routine in nature.
-Your broker does not have discretionary voting power with respect to the proposal to amend our certificate of incorporation relating to the Company's rights with respect to common stock held by foreign persons or on the proposal to amend the USEC Inc. 1999 Employee Stock Purchase Plan, as these matters are deemed to be non-routine.
+Your broker does not have discretionary voting power with respect to the proposal to amend our certificate of incorporation relating to the Company's rights with respect to common stock held by foreign persons, as this matter is deemed to be non-routine